haltakov/unsplash-dataset-playground/README.md

 # unsplash-dataset-playground

-Repository for experiments with the [Unsplash dataset](https://unsplash.com/data).
+Repository for experiments with the data from the [Unsplash dataset](https://unsplash.com/data).